• Skip to primary navigation

 Alison Laverty

-Alison Laverty is a writer and video creator, currently writing her debut coming of age memoirs Meant to Be and Gentle Whispers.
+Alison Laverty is a writer and video creator, currently writing her coming of age debut memoir Meant to Be.
 She lives with her Aussie bloke and their two mischievous possums in Brisbane, the Sunshine State of Queensland, Australia

 Footer